livestock3d/livestock_gh/README.md

 ```
 Then add a line beneath it that says:
 ```
-AllowUsers <USER>
+AllowUsers USER
 ```
-Or whatever your username is for the linux subsystem
+Exchange "USER" with your username for the Linux subsystem
 ```
 PasswordAuthentication yes
 UsePrivilegeSeparation no